oriionn/mbn-enhancement-suite-plus/README.md

 This script allows you to add functionalities to MBN, the ENT *(Digital Work Environment)* of the Grand-Est region (in France).
 * It puts a Ratings section in the personal home page.
 * It adds an Average line in the table of marks in the Evaluation page.
+* It allows you to get to the next week when you're away for the weekend.
 * It also *(clear)* cleans the console.

 ### Installation ###